Anastasiya145/portfolio_bulma/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
 This is a multi-page application built with React and styled with Bulma.
-It showcases my projects, skills, and provides information about me.
+It showcases my projects, skills, and provides linkrmation about me.
 The portfolio is designed to highlight my work and experience in a visually appealing way.

 <img width="782" alt="image" src="https://github.com/user-attachments/assets/your-portfolio-image.png">